-Make your way to the Halifax depot to collect your motorhome.
-Enjoy a gentle drive along the south shore and be enriched by the amazing ocean views, visit the charming coastal communities of Peggys’ Cove, Chester & Mahone Bay before pressing onto the town of Lunenburg, a UNESCO world heritage site.
+After enjoying a night exploring Halifax, make your way to the motorhome depot to collect your motorhome.
+Enjoy a gentle drive along the south shore and be enriched by the amazing ocean views, visit the charming coastal communities of Peggys’ Cove, Chester & Mahone Bay before pressing onto the town of Lunenburg that is a UNESCO world heritage site

 Day 3 - Kejimkujik National Park (71 miles)

 Before leaving Lunenburg this morning, it’s worth taking a short harbour cruise and then visiting the Fisheries Museum of the Atlantic to learn about the town’s importance during the fisheries boom.
 By mid-afternoon continue along the south shore before heading inland to Kejimkujik National Park were you will spend the evening.

 Days 4 & 5 - Digby (65 miles)